AndreiCravtov/ferrous-lang/README.md

       know how many of these is even theoretically portable to an imperative-language.
 Maybe some of these features are gated behind the language being a pure-FP language???
 Not too sure.
-    + Haskell also has the idea of functional dependencies for typeclasses (Rust has limited version of this with associated types/GATs), but it would be cool if there was somne kind of way to support this in my language.
+    + Haskell also has the idea of functional dependencies for typeclasses (Rust has limited version of this with associated types/GATs), but it would be cool if there was some kind of way to support this in my language.
 But the syntax for it, I can't even begin to know what it might be.
+        * Naively it could be something like
+            ```my-lang
+            // Functional dependency: `Key` determines `Value`
+            trait Lookup<Key, Value> where Key => Value {
+                fn get(&self, key: Key) -> Option<Value>;
+            }
+            ```
+          but this would suggest that `Key => Value` is some kind of "constraint" when it might not be so.
+I would have to research what Haskell does under-the-hood to represent these things.
     + Rust's macro system seems rather powerful onto itself, but Haskell's "Template Haskell" and splicing system seems perhaps _more_ powerful?
 So I want to think about borrowing that system eventually.
 Maybe even have both, where they compliment each-other?
 Rust's macro-system could be used for "dumb" token-stream processing to enable things